A brain tumor is a mass or growth of abnormal cells in your brain.

 Secondary brain tumors most often occur in people who have a history of cancer.
 But in rare cases, a metastatic brain tumor may be the first sign of cancer that began elsewhere in your body.

-Any cancer can spread to the brain, but the most common types include:
+Any cancer can spread to the brain, but common types include:

 - Breast cancer